C4 – Enzyme kinetics

 Syllabus

 Lectures are based on: Athel Cornish-Bowden, Fundamentals of Enzyme Kinetics, Fourth Edition, Wiley-Blackwell and handouts/papers.
-Please install Matlab and Gnuplot on your computer.
+Prior to the lecture, please get a Matlab licence from your university (or UiS) and install gnuplot on your computer.
+For details about installing Matlab and gnuplot see the Welcome page in the ‘Announcements’ tab on Canvas.

 Learning outcome